Available in VPC

 The database where the table name and the table are included cannot be edited.

-If the table type is Apache Iceberg or view tables, you cannot edit the schema.
+If the table type is Apache Iceberg or view table, you cannot edit the schema.

 Edit basic information